Bake Play Smile

 Expert Tips

-These biscuits can be stored in an airtight container at room temperature for 1 week.
+• Store in an airtight container at room temperature for up to 1 week

 Related Recipes